newengland-neighbor/data-driven-fp-controller/README.md

 <h2 align="left">Overview</h2>

 This project consists of a basic, resource-driven implementation of a first-person player controller, and an environmental scene used to test the former's functionality.
+This project is designed for Godot Engine versions 4.4.1 or above.
 The main scene of the project is set to the aforementioned environmental scene.

 The first-person player controller comes with the following features: